alvianzf/make-it-rain/README.md

 ## 🛠️ Usage
 Initialize this life-changing formatter once, then flex on your ugly numbers forever.

-Initialize this life-changing formatter once, then flex on your ugly numbers forever.

 ```js
 const makeItRain = require("make-it-rain");